Thursday Mar 25th, 2021, 0615-1920

 Stellar caught up to me shortly before we came to a solar powered tank.
 We collected good clean water from the top of the enclosed tank and continued on.
 We then took a right to go down a wash and past a ranch.
 The official route had us going left and way out of the way to avoid the ranch.
 It turned out that nobody was around and we slid by without notice.

 This shortcut saved us about 3 miles and some elevation gain.
 Plus it was nice walking in the valley, admiring the canyon walls.
 Later we talked to several people that knew the rancher and they all stated that she wouldn’t have minded us walking by.
-Really we are the lest threatening of people.
+Really we are the least threatening of people.
 We respect private structures and property, leave things as we find them, if not better, don’t have campfires, don’t leave trash, and generally don’t even make noise.
 All we leave are footprints.

 We left the shady cottonwood-lined valley to enter the dry desert once again.
 Old homesteads lined the road as we presently came to the defunct Klondyke general store.
 New owners Beth and David are working to restore it as well as the lodge, RV and campground.
 We got our resupply box (Stellar dropped it off weeks before but they also accept mailed packages).
 We didn’t even need the box as we were still carrying about 2 extra days of food due to our unplanned stop in Mammoth.
 We considered leaving some there to pick up later but didn’t want to presume too much about our upcoming trail angel visit, described later.

 To alleviate some of our weight, we went next door to the closed BLM ranger station to cook our dinners.
-They offer a porch and water fill to hikers…even if there are never any rangers to be found.
-We carried out a packxplotion, also known as a garage sale, whereby we laid everything out to dry and take stock of.
+They offer a porch and water hose to hikers…even if there are never any rangers to be found.
+We carried out a pack-explosion, also known as a garage sale, whereby we laid everything out to dry and take stock of.
 It’s a very hikertrash thing to do all over the porch of a government building but it’s not like a single person came by while we did this.

 Bellies full, water bottles filled, we retraced our steps back down the road for 2.5 miles to where the official route broke off.
 Yes, we walked an additional 5 miles for food we didn’t even need.
 The rest of the evening was a standard affair …walk up a wash, then 4wd road, then come to a dry stock pond to find a flat tentsite in the above wash.
-The sun had set by the time we got to camp, so we had to seek out our nests in the dark.
-I found a passable bit of sand under a pinon pine to pitch my tent.
-It was one of my worst pitches ever but did the trick…I was dry the next morning
+The sun had set by the time we got to camp, so we had to seek our nests in the dark.
+I found a passable bit of sandy real estate under a pinon pine to pitch my tent.
+It was one of my worst pitches ever but did the trick…I was dry the next morning.

-The next section passes through the rugged Santa Teresas, a sky island that promises to be quite an adventure.
+The next section passes through the rugged Santa Teresas, a sky island range that promises to be quite an adventure.
 They looked on fire on the glow of the setting sun.